Bringing You Peace Of Mind

 Some information about our attorneys’ background and professional accomplishments is below:

-Owner of The Stoddard Firm
+MATTHEW B. STODDARD, Owner of The Stoddard Firm

 Matt Stoddard is a professional, hardworking, ethical advocate.
 He routinely faces some of the nation’s largest companies and some of the world’s largest insurers – opponents who have virtually unlimited resources.
 In these circumstances, Mr. Stoddard is comfortable.
 Mr. Stoddard provides his strongest efforts to his clients, and he devotes the Firm’s significant financial resources to presenting the strongest case possible on their behalf.
 Matt understands that his clients must put their trust in him.
 That trust creates an obligation for Matt to work tirelessly on their behalf, and Matt Stoddard does not take that obligation lightly.

 JANELLE ZABRESKY, Associate at Stoddard Firm